Mutiny on the Colorado at 60,000 cfs

 # # #

 * Alan was so good looking (still is), girls would often slyly, trying to be nonchalant, cross the street to get a closer, often sideways, look at him.
 Perhaps hoping to catch his attention.
-(I never caught those same young women ever glancing at me.
+(I never caught those women glancing in the same manner.
 It was as though I was graced with my own version of a Harry Potter Invisibility Cloak.)
-Alan the same remarkable athlete who set track records at Pacific Grove High School that remain unbroken many years later.
+Alan is the same remarkable athlete who set track records at Pacific Grove High School that remain unbroken many, many years later.

 PS I’ll add photographs when I get more time.